rok-povsic/rok-povsic.github.io-src/content/articles-wip/vim-short.md

 VIM is a text editor that makes writing code MUCH more enjoyable.
 Once you learn it you can't believe how people can code without it.
 It's like driving a new BMW opposed to an old Peugeot.
 Everything is just smooth and fast.
 And unlike BMW, it's free!
 Watching another programmer write code without using VIM is *almost* like watching your mother type two sentences using two fingers which takes 5 minutes.
 You just want to say: give me the keyboard, I'll do it for you.
 The programmer uses UP, DOWN, LEFT and RIGHT keys, reaches for the mouse a lot, repeats certain actions a lot and might even know how to cleverly use HOME, END, PGUP and PGDOWN keys.
 But compared to VIM it's just too slow and awkward.

 The best thing about VIM is that you don't even need to use the original program!
 You just install a VIM plugin for your favorite editor (such plugin exists for all major editors, including Visual Studio, all JetBrains editors, Atom, Sublime, ...) and you get all the functionality of the original VIM editor.
+What's great here is that using VIM gives you a consistency across all the editors.
+You don't need to remember as much specific stuff for each editor (i.e. what's the shortcut for Redo in this IDE, again?) - VIM is the same in all of them.

 ## Modes
 When writing code (or some other text) in a regular editor the key you press will appear on screen right away.
 Using VIM this will happen only if you are in so called *insert* mode.
 When in this mode, VIM behaves as any other editor.
 When starting VIM, it is in *normal* mode.
 To enter *insert* mode, simply press **i**.
 Now you can type anything you want.
 To exit *insert* mode and go back to *normal* mode, press **ESC**.